 Photo in top right hand corner of image credited to Lorella Doherty of Rethinking Plastic Revolution, who created this mural out of plastic she collected off beaches around New Plymouth.

 Taranaki has a large number of groups and individuals who are driving the waste reduction movement throughout the region (as you might expect, a lot of the activity is centred around New Plymouth, but there’s plenty going on in other centres too!).
 Taranaki is the birthplace of Crop Swap and a stalwart for Para Kore.
 The Bin Inn in Waitara is also frequently voted one of the most popular in the country (and it’s rightly the pride of the Waitara community).
-Then there are just so many people supporting others to take on low-waste habits too, from workshops at Peihana Farm, through to the tireless work of Taranaki Environmental Education Trust and Rethinking Plastic Revolution.
+Then there are just so many people supporting others to take on low-waste habits too, from workshops at Peihana Farm, through to the tireless work of Sustainable Taranaki and Rethinking Plastic Revolution.

 We’ve compiled a list of the stores and groups we came across during our time in the region.
 We hope you find it useful.
+A special shout out to Sustainable Taranaki, who have been helping us to keep this guide up to date!

 Food options (i.e. stores that offer loose items which you can put, unpackaged, into your own BYO bags/containers)

 - Bin Inn Waitara, 61 McLean Street, Waitara – offers a wide array of dried food in bulk (including, but not limited to, nuts, seeds, cereals, grains, flours, and legumes), a range of spices, liquid foods (including vinegars, oils, syrups and tahini, which are stored in beautiful large glass containers instead of the usual plastic), and plenty of sweets and treats.
 They also both have a peanut butter extruder, just BYO jar!
-This particular Bin Inn has plenty of organic options, sells Ceres Organics Raw bars (most of which – though not all – come in Econic home-compostable packaging), and they even sell cheese off the round at a small deli – you know what to do, BYO container!
+This particular Bin Inn has plenty of organic options, sells Ceres Organics Raw Goodness bars (most of which – though not all – come in Econic home-compostable packaging), and they even sell cheese off the round at a small deli – you know what to do, BYO container!
 Also, all Bin Inns across the country now offer a 5% discount if you bring your own bags and containers.

 - Moturoa Four Square, 3 Lawry Street, New Plymouth – this is no ordinary Four Square.
 This store offers a decent range of cheap, unpackaged goods in bulk bins, including flours, baking powder, legumes, oats and cereals, cocoa powder, dried fruit, sweets, stock powder, pet food, and even liquids such as honey, golden syrup and white vinegar.